-Used, OEM Headlight and Tail Light Lenses
+Used, OEM Headlights and Taillights

 Waukesha Salvage Yard Sheds Some Light on Replacement Headlights

 |Cellophane and Scotch tape is NOT going to fix this.
-Check with B&M Auto for an affordably priced, used OEM headlight assembly.|
+Check with B&M Auto for an affordably priced, used OEM headlight assembly.

 We get a lot of calls asking about replacement headlights, taillight lenses and fog lamps.
 Most of these calls come shortly after the caller finds out what the dealership wants to charge for a replacement headlight.

 Like many auto parts, headlights follow the Law of Escalating Costs: the newer and the more expensive the vehicle, the more you will be gouged for a replacement part at the dealership.
-If you drive a late model German import with a three-letter name, for instance, the cost can be well over $1,000 to replace a headlight assembly.
+If you drive a late model German import with a four-letter name, for instance, the cost can be well over $1,000 to replace a headlight assembly.